The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Discussion

 \subsection{Exploring a scenario for SN~2021bnw}

-Several properties deduced for SN~2021bnw in the previous sections like luminosity, photospheric velocity and spectral evolution are consistent with those of the bulk SLSN-I population \citep[see e.~g.][]{aameretal2025}.
-These arguments provide a guess for outlining the explosion scenario of SN~2021bnw.
-Following the approach adopted for its close sibling SN~2017egm (see Sec.~\ref{sec:comparisons}), we consider a scenario involving the combination of a central heating source and CSM interaction.
-In fact, in both cases this hypothesis is supported by the sudden decline happening $\sim80$ days after maximum, potentially marking the breakout of the forward shock out of the CSM \citep[e.~g.][]{chevalier1982,chatzopoulosetal2012}.
+Several properties deduced for SN~2021bnw in Secs.~\ref{sec:photometry}, \ref{sec:spectroscopy}, and \ref{sec:photosphere}, such as luminosity, spectral evolution, blackbody radius, temperature, and photospheric velocity, are consistent with those of the bulk SLSN-I population (Figs.~\ref{fig:phot_comparisons}, \ref{fig:photosphere}, \ref{fig:spectral_comparisons_opt}, \ref{fig:spectral_comparisons_NIR}; see also the photospheric velocities presented in \citealt{aameretal2025}).
+However, SN~2021bnw deviates from the $t_{{\rm decline},1/e}$ vs.\ $t_{{\rm rise},1/e}$ correlation, similar to four out of five SLSNe Ib analyzed by \citet{chenetal2023a}. \citet{chenetal2023a} suggested that the LCs of these SLSNe Ib might be shaped by interaction with a He-rich CSM, thus departing from a more standard LC shape that produces this correlation.
+Following this idea, we considered the combination of a central heating source and CSM interaction\footnote{This scenario was also used to model its close sibling SN~2017egm (see Sec.~\ref{sec:comparisons}).}.
+This hypothesis is supported in both cases by the sudden decline $\sim80$ days after maximum, which might mark the breakout of the forward shock from the CSM \citep[e.~g.][]{chevalier1982,chatzopoulosetal2012}.